xjtang/newfusion/doc/setmodel.md

 #### Model Parameters
 The model parameters can influence the change detection part of the fusion process.
 Changing the model parameters will give you slightly different results.
 The default values are optimized for our test scene located in Para, Brazil (Landsat scene 227/65).
 It is recommended that you try different model parameters and see what works best for you study site.
 Here's a list of model parameters, the default values, and also brief explanation of what they control:

-    minNoB = 13;            % minimun number of valid observations for a single pixel through out the time series if a pixel have less than minNoB valid observation, then it will not be classified. initNoB = 12;           % number of observations used for initialization, controls how many observations are used to determine the initial state of the pixel. nStandDev = 2.5;        % n times standard deviation to flag a suspect, determines how sensitive the model is
+    minNoB = 13;            % number of observation before a break can be detected.
+The model will not insert a break in the first minNoB numbers of observations. initNoB = 12;           % number of observations used for initialization, controls how many observations are used to determine the initial state of the pixel. nStandDev = 2.5;        % n times standard deviation to flag a suspect, determines how sensitive the model is